How do particles with complex interactions self-assemble?

 The relationship between the molecular structures of the protein surfaces that come into contact upon binding -- which we refer to as ``patches'' in the following -- and the morphology of the resulting aggregates is not well understood.
 It is for instance difficult to discriminate between the amino-acids that are involved in a protein-protein interaction and those that remain unbound~\cite{levy2013structural,moal2013scoring}.
 On a more practical level, we lack an effective framework to predict protein crystallization as a function of solvent conditions~\cite{mcpherson2004introduction}.
 When a well-defined aggregate morphology is obtained, it is typically sensitive to subtle changes in interprotein interactions.
 A single mutation can thus trigger the self-assembly of a soluble protein into fibers \textit{in vitro}~\cite{garcia2017proteins}. \textit{In vivo}, proteins found in different organisms with almost identical morphologies may nonetheless assemble through completely different patches~\cite{hakim2009dimer,sinha2007subunit,lynch2017human}.
 Many proteins are thus increasingly believed to be equipped with multiple competing sticky patches which may or may not dominate the final assembly depending on potentially subtle factors.
 This competition may underpin the widely observed structural polymorphism in protein self-assembly~\cite{thirumalai2012role,nguyen2009invariant}.

 A popular theoretical approach to the relationship between protein interactions and the resulting self-assembly phase diagram is the use of so-called patchy particle models, where anisotropically patterned particles interact through a small set of short-range interactions~\cite{kern2003fluid}.
-Varying the number and the position of sticky patches on the particles influences both the orientational order of the particles locally~\cite{whitelam2012random, haxton2012design}, and the dimensionality and size of the aggregate~\cite{zhang2004self, karner2020patchiness}.
+Varying the number and the position of sticky patches on the particles influences both the orientational order of the particles locally~\cite{whitelam2012random,romano2020designing}, and the dimensionality and size of the aggregate~\cite{zhang2004self, karner2020patchiness,grunwald2014patterns}.
 Patchy particle models are useful for predicting the morphology resulting from the assembly of some specific proteins~\cite{khan2019temperature}.
-However, there is no systematic understanding of the relationship between the particle interactions and the aggregate morphology.
+While some studies provide a partial exploration of the design space of patchy particles \cite{evans2017physical,fusco2013crystallization, haxton2012design}, there is no systematic understanding of the relationship between the particle interactions and the aggregate morphology.